Skip to main content

 Strategic Infrastructure and Workforce Development:

 As Connecticut transitions to renewable energy, offshore wind represents a significant opportunity to achieve energy goals, create jobs, and build economic resilience.
-The state’s $210 million investment in port infrastructure improvements at the State Pier in New London, complemented by $100 million in private-sector funding, has positioned Connecticut as a vital assembly, staging, and marshaling hub for future offshore wind farms and long-term maintenance in the Northeast.
+The state’s $210 million investment in port infrastructure improvements at State Pier in New London, augmented by $100 million in private-sector funding, has activated Connecticut as a vital assembly, staging, and marshaling hub.

-Despite a modest procurement of 304 megawatts, the State Pier's infrastructure investment has established Connecticut as a leader in the U.S. offshore wind industry.
+Despite a modest procurement of 304 megawatts, State Pier's infrastructure investment has established Connecticut as an active leader in the U.S. offshore wind industry.

-State Pier was the staging and assembly point for the nation’s first utility-scale offshore wind farm, South Fork Wind, which is now delivering clean, sustainable energy to homes on Long Island.
-Towers, nacelles and blades are currently being assembled and shipped from State Pier for installation at the Revolution Wind farm that will provide power to Connecticut and Rhode Island.
-Sunrise Wind, serving the New York grid, also will be assembled and shipped from New London.
+In addition to South Fork Wind, which is now delivering clean, sustainable energy to homes on Long Island, skilled workers at State Pier are currently preparing towers, nacelles and blades for installation at the Revolution Wind farm that will provide power to Connecticut and Rhode Island.
+Sunrise Wind, serving the New York grid, will also be assembled and shipped from New London.
 These three projects, totaling 161 turbines serving three states, represent the most offshore wind activity in the nation.

 Download our regional offshore wind study